Kytha/prepr-labs/README.md

 ## Approach

 The first aspect of the challenge I tackled was the back end.
 This was because despite having experience with PHP I haven't previously worked with the Laravel framework.
-I thought this was an excellent oppertunity to learn a new skill plus I reasoned this would be the hardest challenge in the project for me.
+I thought this was an excellent oppurtunity to learn a new skill plus I reasoned this would be the hardest challenge in the project for me.

 ## Back End

 ### SPA configuration

 I knew from the start I wanted to make this a single page application.
-It would really simplyfy the front end where I could leverage the full power of React.
+It would really simplify the front end where I could leverage the full power of React.
 To do this I got rid of the default Bootstrap and Vue scaffholding which comes with Laravel.
 I replaced it with a React scaffholding and redirected site traffic to a single HTML template which would launch the React app.

 ### RESTful API

 For accessing data on the back end I decided to go with a RESTful API.
 I choose this method because they are not only an intiutive way to handle data transfer but they also provide a nice seperation of concerns.
 This allows me to robustly test the API through external programs like Postman.

 I won't show the snippet for the AuthController because it would make this section quite lengthy but feel free to check out how I handled the auth endpoints in the source code.
-However, here is the snipper for the LabController;
+However, here is the snippet for the LabController;

 ```php
 public function index()